What are the Different Types of Solar Panels

 The second type is the polycrystalline silicon cells:

-And the difference between it and mono is clear in terms of shape in the previous two images, the first type being regular and pure in color and the second irregular in shape.
+The difference between it and mono is clear in terms of shape in the previous two images, the first type being regular and pure in color and the second irregular in shape.
 It is characterized by its lower price compared to single cells due to its low efficiency of less than 16%, and its life span of 25 years or more.

 Polycrystalline silicon is also a key component of solar panel construction.
 The growth of the photovoltaic solar industry was limited by the supply of polysilicon material.
 For the first time, in 2006, over half of the world’s supply of polysilicon was being used for the production of renewable electricity solar power panels.
 Only twelve factories were known to produce solar-grade polysilicon in 2008.
-Monocrystalline silicon was higher-priced and more efficient than multi-crystalline.
+Monocrystalline silicon was higher priced and more efficient than multi-crystalline.
 This however changed and, in 2011, there was a large excess of the production capacity of polysilicon.

 These types of panels have lower levels of efficiency than monocrystalline, which makes them more expensive to produce.
 The good thing is that their construction design makes up for the loss of efficiency.
 All in all this type of material is good for roofs.